MimiMag/museum-app/README.md

 ## How

 * Separate exercises (projects) and theories (modules)
   * To make maintaining easier (you only have to change or add modules and make sure the topics are incorporated in the project)
   * To make it easier to use the reader as a reference
+  * Would open the opportunity to make small video lectures about each topic

-* Defining clear learning objectives so students know in which topics they have to spend some extra time
+* Defining clear learning objectives
+  * To make students agents of their own learning (they know what they understand and what they should work on)
+  * To help prioritize changes we make as teachers in the material
+  * Making it easier to assess learning and the effect of changes in the curriculum on the learning of students.

 * Proposed class structure:
   * **09:30-10:30** Recap
   * **10:30-15:30** Students work on project, attend lectures (max 3 of 45 min.)
   * **15:30-18:00** Read for next day, practice what you have difficulties with.

 ## Definition
   * A project